 I am a sister who sadly lost both my sisters.
 I lost my younger beloved sister Jane died at age 22 in an automobile accident in 1981, and my older beloved sister Margie passed away at age 35 after a 20-year battle with anorexia and bulimia in 1990.
 I am the sole surviving sibling.
-As the Founder and Chair of “Celebration of Sisters,” this annual ice skating fundraiser honors and commemorates the lives and memories of my beloved sisters to benefit The John D. Stoeckle Center for Primary Care Innovation at Massachusetts General Hospital in Boston, MA.
+As the Founder and Chair of “Celebration of Sisters,” this annual ice skating fundraiser honors and commemorates the lives and memories of my beloved sisters to benefit Massachusetts General Hospital in Boston, MA.
 The event is scheduled the first Sunday in November as Jane’s birthday was November 6th and Margie’s November 8th.
 We celebrate all lost siblings, their legacies as they live on in all of us.
 Since the inception of Celebration of Sisters in 2011, I have embarked on the journey to mourn the losses of my beloved sisters that had been suppressed for 30 years.
 The process unmistakably the greatest challenging time in my life proved to be the most empowering, enlightening and freeing.
 Now that I am allowing my sisters and their memories to return to my heart where they truly belong, I am re-discovering myself, happier and more at peace.
-I share my love of ice-skating as a skating instructor in the learn to skate programs at the Babson Skating School and Bay State Skating School, and as the Volunteer Coordinator for the Therapeutic Skating Program at The Skating Club of Boston.
+Ice skating is a sport shared by me and my sisters and a chord throughout my life.
+It has brought me full circle to pay tribute to my sisters and bring me joy, peace and healing.
 I live in Boston and am the mother of two grown daughters.
 It is my goal to advocate for sibling loss to insure surviving siblings are neither alone nor forgotten.